videojs/video.js/docs/guides/languages.md

 Notes:

-- The file name should always be in the format `XX.json`, where `XX` is the two letter value of the language reported to the browser (for options see the bottom of this document).
+- The file name should always be in the format `XX.json`, where `XX` is the language code.
+This should be a two letter code (for options see the bottom of this document) except for cases where a more specific code with sub-code is appropriate, e.g. `zh-CN.lang`.
 - For automatic inclusion at build time, add your language file to the `/lang` directory (see 'Adding Languages to Video.js below').

 Adding Languages to Video.js